Arts Center station (MARTA)

 Arts Center station is an underground subway station that serves the Red and Gold lines of the Metropolitan Atlanta Rapid Transit Authority (MARTA) rail system.
 It is the northernmost of three MARTA stations that serve Midtown Atlanta, the others being Midtown and North Avenue.
 North of this station, Lindbergh Center, the tracks emerge out from the subway as it approaches the above ground station.

 Arts Center is an underground station with four levels: the platform level, the mezzanine level with fare gates facing onto West Peachtree Street, bus bays for bus feeder routes, and the upper level which is located across the street from the Woodruff Arts Center.
 This is the seventh-busiest station in the MARTA system, handling an average of 6,605 entries per weekday.

 Arts Center is MARTA rail's primary connecting point to Peachtree station, Atlanta's current Amtrak intercity rail station, located approximately one mile to the north.
 MARTA's Route 110 bus to Buckhead provides direct service from Arts Center to Peachtree station and points north.

-There is also a Zipcar parked in the parking lot.